scottcolfer/scottcolfer.github.io/_posts/wheres-the-value.md

 Agile Manifesto for public services
 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+A key principle of value is that it's context specific.
-My job: set the context for value
+My job: set the context for value.

+We're not commercial, so our context is not private value.
+What's our context?
+We run public services so our context is public value.
+What's public value?
+It's the combination of two things: mission value and political value.

 ## Public value